 Experts estimate that as many as 90% of VPNs are “hopelessly insecure” and this changes from time to time.
 So even if you use the tools I recommend here, I recommend you take the time to do your homework.

-Most VPNs are services that cost money, [but the following option] is convenient and completely free.
+Most VPNs are services that cost money, but the following options are convenient and free to use, with some limited functionality:

 Opera is a popular web browser that comes with some excellent privacy features, like a free built-in VPN and a free ad blocker (and as you may know, ads can spy on you).